laspleendeparis/how-to-fix-society/guides/on-post-scarcity.md

 - have debt? just print more money (like how Fed Reserve operates)
 - offer solutions for everyone to make more money https://github.com/jwq10101010/how-to-fix-society/blob/main/guides/on-earning-a-living.md
+- if almost out of resources, figure out space travel and get more on other planets (hmm SpaceX/NASA?)